-Etsy does not require vendors to hold a business license in order to sell on their platform.
+Etsy does not require vendors to hold a business license in order to sell on its platform.
 However, the inquiry does not stop there.
-A merchant of items on Etsy may need a company license or permit from municipal, county, state, or federal authorities that regulate businesses.
+A merchant of items on Etsy may need a company license or permit from the municipal, county, state, or federal authorities that regulate businesses.

 Your Etsy store is either a business or a pastime, and you’ll need to acquire a license for each.
 If you have a company, you’ll need a company license.
 You won’t if you’re doing it as a hobby.

 So, first and foremost, you must determine if your Etsy activity is a business or a pastime.

 The IRS considers nine factors to determine whether your activity is a hobby or a business.
 They consider how much time and effort you put into the activity.
 They also inquire if you run a business like one and rely on income for your livelihood.

 The IRS considers you to be a business if you made money in at least three of the past five years.
 You can also form a company if you want to run a profitable operation.

 The advantage of starting a firm is that you may deduct business costs from your Etsy earnings.
 The disadvantage, on the other hand, is that you must obtain a company license.

 Do You Have a Hobby?

 If your Etsy activity is a pastime, you may not deduct anything more than the money you make from the hobby.
 So, for example, if you spend $200 to create an item and sell it for $150, you can’t claim a loss of $50.